7. You taste like blueberries.

 After all, this is one of the most important moments in a parents’ life.
 They will remember these next minutes or hours for the rest of their lives.

-Max and I sit side by side on the blue, plastic chairs that line the corridor.
+Mason and I sit side by side on the blue, plastic chairs that line the corridor.
 After a few silent minutes, he speaks.

 “You were great.
 Thank you for helping her.”